ryanmzilis/com.docker.devenvironments.code/Contributing.md

 Add a reviewer from the Design System team.
 Reviewers help us double-check changes that we intend to publish.
 Current reviewers are: aminalhazwani, brassy, bwinton, designakt, ericawright, FlyTori, pwalm, tinahsieh and TLHuang.

-### Assignees
+### Assignee

 Add an assignee as a responsible person for merging the pull request.
-Current assignees are aminalhazwani for content changes.
+Current assignee are aminalhazwani for content changes.
 For development changes bwinton or ericawright.

 ### Labels